What Isn't Telegram Saying About Its Connections To the Kremlin? - Slashdot

 Frankly I think we should chop all the copper and fiber, and start blocking satellite signals to anything Russian.
 Put an electronic embargo on Russian packets.
 On the plus side, we'd see a lot less Russi

 Please to be stopping, this is all I hear!
-(Score:4, Funny)
+(Score:5, Funny)

 Hallo fellow internet commentators!
 I am here to assuring you that of course the Kremlin is having nothing to do with such nonsense.
 Why would a vengeful former world power that does this kind of thing all the time and is run by a KGB agent, do this kind of thing at *this* time, and I assure you I am no agent!
 I and my and my fallow detractors simply grow tired of such conspiracy theories, I ask them because they are sitting right next to me at the Internet Research Agency [nytimes.com], a perfectly normal office building in St. Petersburg where 'journalists' such as myself and Mischa pass along the 'news' to your 'Democracy'.